SECTIONS

 Section of Mineralogy and Petrology

-• Geometric properties and internal structure of the crystals
+• Geometrical properties and internal structure of crystals

-• Dating of rock sequences and geological processes
+• Dating of geological processes through mineral and whole-rock isotopic techniques

 Section of Historical Geology and Palaeontology